-Provide supplemental water in the form of shallow wetlands for wetland dependent wildlife.
-Applicable even in areas where water is not a critical limiting factor for upland species of wildlife.
-May include seasonally available water such as areentree reservoirs. specific shallow roost pond development. seasonally flooded crops and other areas, artificially created wetlands. marsh restoration-developmentprotection, prairie pothole restoration/development/protection, and moist soil management.
+Provide supplemental water in the form of for shallow wetlands wetland dependent wildlife.
+Applicable even in areas where water is not a critical limiting factor upland species of for wildlife.
+May include seasonally available water such as greentree reservoirs, specific shallow roost pond development, seasonally flooded crops and other areas, artificially created wetlands, marsh restoration-development-protection, prairie pothole restoration/development/protection, and moist soil management.
 Based on wildlife needs and suitability of the property, the annual manipulation with control structures is desirable.
 Minimum requirement of one marsh/wetland restored or developed per 10 years; or annual water management of project or existing wetland.
 Call for TPWD OR NRCS for professional assistance when creating/enhancing wetlands.